Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette vs. Texas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 6

-Wednesday's game at Fiserv Forum has the No. 8 Marquette Golden Eagles (6-2) going head to head against the No. 12 Texas Longhorns (6-1) at 8:00 PM ET on December 6.
-Our computer prediction projects a 78-69 win for Marquette, who are favored by our model.
+Wednesday's contest between the No. 8 Marquette Golden Eagles (6-2) and the No. 12 Texas Longhorns (6-1) at Fiserv Forum has a projected final score of 78-69 based on our computer prediction, with a favored Marquette squad taking home the win.
+Tipoff is at 8:00 PM ET on December 6.

-According to our computer prediction, Marquette is a good bet to cover the point spread, which currently sits at 8.5.
-The two teams are projected to go under the 150.5 over/under.
+Based on our computer prediction, Marquette is a good bet to cover the point spread, which currently sits at 8.5.
+The two teams are projected to fall short of the 152.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!